kyungjae-lee/engineers-notebook/embedded-systems/arm-gcc-inline-assembly.md

   "<constraint string>" (<C expression>)
   ```

-  > constraint string = constraint modifier + constraint character
+  Constraint string = Constraint modifier + Constraint character

-  >
+  - "Constraint character"

-  > (constraint character controls whether a register should be used or whether an immediate value should be used with the instruction)
+    Controls whether a register should be used or whether an immediate value should be used with the instruction

+  - "Constraint modifier":

+    - `=` - Write-only operand, usually used for all output operands
+    - `+` - Read-write operand, must be listed as an output operand
+    - `&` - A register that should be used for output only

+### Examples

 * Example 1: Move the content of C variable `val` to ARM register `r0`.
 (Data copy)